Six Ways to Fix Illinois’ Self-Funding Loophole

 For example, Illinois could amend the self-funding provision to triple contribution limits, which would increase individual contributions from $5,800 to $17,400 and independent expenditure contributions from $57,800 to $173,400—substantial amounts, but still significantly less than the $864,200 that Mike Madigan received from the Engineers Political Education Committee in December 2019 shortly after he triggered the self-funding provision for his race.

 This year, from the start of January through the end of August, the Friends of Michael J. Madigan campaign committee has received more than $4.6 million from 67 individuals, unions, businesses, and PACs. $4 million of its funds have come from 11 PACs that donated in excess of normal contribution limits.
-If contribution limits were tripled rather than eliminated, the committee would have raised about $2.2 million in 2020.
+If contribution limits were tripled rather than eliminated, the committee would have raised about $2.2 million during that period.

 Option 3: Raise the amount a candidate must self-fund to trigger the removal of contribution limits